 Dr Fernandez Melleda, Barbara Ximena

 Bárbara's research focuses on a variety of topics that analyse Chilean literature, such as intersections between articulations of the female psyche, the criticism of neoliberal principles within a post-dictatorship context, biblical references in poetry and narrative, and memory/post-memory constructions in Chilean writing, among others.
-Her current research project examines how the future is portrayed and imagined in the narratives of two contemporary Chilean novelists.
+Her current research project entitled "The Fall of Neoliberalism in the Chilean Post-Dictatorship Novel (2000-2020) was awarded the Early Career Scheme by the Hong Kong University Grants Committee and will be developed between 2023 and 2025.

 As a Latinamericanist, Bárbara’s teaching portfolio is broad.
 She has lectured on Chilean culture, canonical authors from the Latin American Boom and Nobel Prize winners, XIX century foundational and abolitionist novels from Cuba, Perú and Argentina, Latin American visual culture and fine arts, and Latin American cultural theory.